In 2020, Albania ranked the 82nd out of 190 countries regarding the ease of doing business, in Doing Business 2020 report by the World Bank.

 According to the Global Entrepreneurship Development Institute (GEDI) index 2018, startups are the strongest area in Albania.
 According to doingbusiness.org, starting a business in Albania improved during 2017.
 Find more details in this report.

-Find here more information on visa requirements for entering Albania.
+You can find here official information on visa requirements for entering Albania.

 Most visits to Albania are trouble-free.
 Take out comprehensive travel and medical insurance before you travel.